SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/crowdstrike-falcon-filevantage.md

 ## Set up collection

-Follow the instructions provided to set up [Cloud-to-Cloud Integration for Crowdstrike Falcon FileVantage Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-filevantage-source/) to create the source and use the same source category while installing the app.
-By following these steps, you can ensure that your Crowdstrike Falcon FileVantage app is properly integrated and configured to collect and analyze your Crowdstrike Falcon FileVantage data.
+Follow the instructions provided to set up [Cloud-to-Cloud Integration for CrowdStrike Falcon FileVantage Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-filevantage-source/) to create the source and use the same source category while installing the app.
+By following these steps, you can ensure that your CrowdStrike Falcon FileVantage app is properly integrated and configured to collect and analyze your CrowdStrike Falcon FileVantage data.

-## Installing the Crowdstrike Falcon FileVantage app
+## Installing the CrowdStrike Falcon FileVantage app

 import AppInstall2 from '../../reuse/apps/app-install-v2.md';

 <AppInstall2/>

-## Viewing Crowdstrike Falcon FileVantage dashboards
+## Viewing CrowdStrike Falcon FileVantage dashboards

 import ViewDashboards from '../../reuse/apps/view-dashboards.md';